uw-thalesians/perceptia-servers/api/README.md

 ### [Query Parameters](#query-parameters)

 This subsection lists the query parameters that are common to all API calls.
-Note, parameters may not be used by all api collections (in which case their inclusion will have no effect on the processing of the request)
+Note, parameters may not be used by all API collections (in which case their inclusion will have no effect on the processing of the request)

 Syntax: `/api/v{majorVersion}/{collection}/{collectionSpecific}?{queryParameters}`